Wide Rivers, Grand Homes, a Slower Pace and More Than 300 Years of History Greet Retirees in Charming New Bern, North Carolina

 New Bern also has a "Newcomers Club" that makes transitioning to town that much easier.
 It has a good menu of activities, including dinner parties, wine socials and trips, and groups, including a book club, a singles group and a boating group.
 The Club meets on the second Wednesday of each month and charges $25 to $30 per year.

 CarolinaEast Medical Center (350 beds) is the primary health care provider.
 It has dedicated units for heart care, critical care, intensive care, women's care, orthopedic care, surgical care, cancer care and more.
 It is accredited by the Joint Commission and accepts Medicare patients.
 For military retirees, the nearest VA hospital is in Fayetteville, 100 miles away.
 Midway Park, 30 miles away, has a VA outpatient clinic.

 This area's climate is humid subtropical, which translates into hot, damp summers with thunderstorms and somewhat chilly winters with a trace of snow.
 Summer temperatures are in the 70s and 80s, occasionally reaching the low-90s.
 Winter temperatures are in the 30s, 40s and 50s.
 On average, the area receives 55 inches of rain per year.
-The air quality and water quality are both above the national norms, and the sun shines 213 days of the year.

-Webwerxx, Inc. Copyright (c) 2006-2018.
+Webwerxx, Inc. Copyright (c) 2006-2022.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.